Urban areas, as the driving forces behind economic growth, tend to generate high levels of waste and pollution.

 The situation is particularly challenging for the US, which is a city-state situated on an island with a limited area of 704 square kilometers and a population of 4.59 million people.
 Discover How does waste management affect the economy.

-- In addition, investments are made in waste collection and treatment infrastructure in conjunction with urban and industrial growth to reduce the pollution of land and water resources.
+2. Furthermore, investments are directed towards the development of the waste collection and treatment infrastructure in parallel with the expansion of urban and industrial areas, aiming to mitigate the pollution of land and water resources.

-- Thirdly, there is the careful application of legislation to regulate pollution, supported by thorough monitoring of ambient air, inland, and coastal waters to evaluate the sufficiency and efficacy of environmental pollution control programs.
-Strict enforcement measures are taken to ensure proper operation and maintenance of waste collection and treatment facilities, as well as compliance with applicable standards and requirements.
+3. Thirdly, a crucial aspect involves the meticulous utilization of legislation to regulate pollution, accompanied by comprehensive monitoring of the surrounding air, inland areas, and coastal waters.
+This monitoring aids in assessing the adequacy and effectiveness of environmental pollution control initiatives.
+Stringent enforcement actions are implemented to guarantee the appropriate functioning and upkeep of waste collection and treatment facilities, as well as adherence to relevant standards and regulations.

 Apply GREEN PLAN in your Around

-Towards the late 1990s, there was a recognition of a new approach to environmental management.
+In the late 1990s, a new approach to environmental management began gaining traction.

-At that point, the fundamental infrastructure for the elimination and disposal of solid waste, sewage, and wastewater had been established.
-Planning controls and emission standards were implemented to regulate air and water pollution.
+By this juncture, the essential infrastructure for handling solid waste, sewage, and wastewater had been established.
+Regulations such as planning controls and emission standards were enforced to mitigate air and water pollution.

 What are the economic effects on the environment?